swapnilkadam30/delta-demo/README.md

 # delta-demo
-This is aa demo for Git and Gitub class
+This is a demo for Git and Gitub class